 Start thinking more and more intensively about your dream landscape.

-Choose a simple setting for your dream, for instance – a nice beach with mild waves, a forest with green trees… Something slow, without too many different elements.
+Choose a simple setting for your dream, for instance – a nice beach with mild waves, a forest with green trees.
+It can be something slow, without too many different elements.

 Visualize everything as much as you can, even some small details.